 b) the human-readable network name, if the system information broadcast includes the human-readable network name for the SNPN.

-Once the user selects the SNPN for onboarding services, the MS shall attempt initial registration for onboarding services in SNPN on the selected SNPN using the default UE credentials for primary authentication.
-For such a registration the MS shall ignore the contents of the "5GS forbidden tracking areas for roaming", "5GS forbidden tracking areas for regional provision of service", "temporarily forbidden SNPNs" for onboarding services and "permanently forbidden SNPNs" for onboarding services.
+Once the user selects the SNPN for onboarding services, the UE shall attempt initial registration for onboarding services in SNPN on the selected SNPN using the default UE credentials for primary authentication.
+For such a registration the UE shall ignore the contents of the "5GS forbidden tracking areas for roaming", "5GS forbidden tracking areas for regional provision of service", "temporarily forbidden SNPNs" for onboarding services and "permanently forbidden SNPNs" for onboarding services.

 4.9.3.1.5 Void